geode-sdk/docs/tutorials/buttons.md

 This creates a button with the text `Hi mom!`.

 ## Callbacks
-Button callbacks are passed as the second argument to `CCMenuItemExt::createSpriteExtra` in a lambda.
+Button callbacks are passed as the second parameter to `CCMenuItemExt::createSpriteExtra` in a lambda.
 Here's an example on how you can make a callback with `CCMenuItemExt::createSpriteExtra`:

 ```cpp
 class MyLayer : public CCLayer {